 b) Different Object Recognition methods and Object Mapping Support

-The test case is passed or failed based on checkpoints or assertions.
+Test cases are passed or failed based on checkpoints or assertions.
 If the tool has a variety of methods to check your expected results, it is beneficial.
-QTP has a variety of checkpoints such as Standard, Bitmap, Table, XML, Database and File Content Check Points.
+QTP has a variety of checkpoints such as Standard, Bitmap, Table, XML, Database, and File Content Check Points.

 Conclusion

-Always remember that no tool is a good tool or bad tool.
+Always remember that no tool can be classified as good or bad.
 It all depends on your requirements and product nature.

-Selenium may be the most popular automation tool, but if your product is desktop based, this tool has no use for you.
-Understand your product first and then search for the appropriate tool which matches your requirement using the guidelines mentioned in this tutorial.
+Selenium may be the most popular automation tool, but if your product is desktop-based, this tool has no use for you.
+Understand your product and then search for the appropriate tool which matches your requirements using the guidelines mentioned in this tutorial.

 Correct automation tool selection plays a vital role in successful automation.

 Next tutorial – Our next tutorial in this series is on ‘Script development and automation frameworks with examples’.
-Again, check all tutorials in this series on this page.
+Again, check out all the tutorials in this series on this page.

-Feel free to post your queries/comments below about selecting the right automation tool.
+Feel free to post your queries/feedback in the comments section below about selecting the right automation tool.
+We would love to hear from you.

 PREV Tutorial #3 | NEXT Tutorial #5